FAQ: COVID-19 Library Information

 - The Computer Lab is open with no time or seating limit.

 - Meeting rooms reopen August 1, 2021.
-Reservations are now being accepted.
+Reservations are now being accepted and fees apply.

 Are study rooms available?
 Can I reserve the study rooms?